no-more-secrets/parsco/README.md

 Running this parser can result in three possible outcomes:

 1. The parser finds two characters and they are both the same, e.g. "xx".
-In that case, the returned parser object will yield 'x'.
+In that case, the parser will yield 'x'.
 2. The parser finds two characters and they are not the same.
 In that case, the parser will fail with an error message.
 The particular error message depends on which of the above two